 When it came to back to school anxiety, I relied on the little pep talk I’d give myself before heading out the door.
 I’d tell myself,

-I’m to be fine, no, I’m going to be great!
+I’m going to be fine, no, I’m going to be great!
 Back to school is exciting, not nerve-racking.
 I’ve been going to school my entire life.
 I know what to expect, who I’m going to see, and I’ve done it for years now.
 This is nothing.
 Back to school anxiety is not going to control me today.
 I am in control.

 And remember, as soon as you arrive at school, your back to school anxiety will vanish or at the least, significantly decrease.
 So, don’t worry too much.
 You’ve overcome this fear every year since you were young and you can do it again this year.